CERT-Polska/Artemis/docs/quick-start.rst

 Using Docker Compose
 --------------------
+First, you need to prepare a machine.
+The recommended configuration for the scanning machine is:

+- 16GB of RAM,
+- 2 cores,
+- 30GB of free disk space to store Docker images and scan results.

 To start Artemis, clone the ``https://github.com/CERT-Polska/Artemis/`` repository and execute the following 2 commands in your terminal in the ``Artemis`` directory: